-Website: https://bergen.edu/community/child-development-center/ Sally Dionisio, Director of the Child Development Center Phone: 201-447-7165
+Website: https://bergen.edu/community/child-development-center/

-The Child Development Center (CDC), located in Ender Hall, is a state of the art facility that opened in 1982.
-Licensed by the Department of Children and Families (DCF), the CDC can accommodate up to 45 children ages 2 1⁄2-6 years of age.
-The CDC is available to Bergen students and employees, as well as the community.
+The Child Development Center (CDC), located in Ender Hall, is a state-of-the-art facility that opened in 1982.

+The CDC is licensed by the Department of Children and Families (DCF), the CDC can accommodate up to 45 children ages 2 1⁄2-6 years of age.